-We tend to think excessively about what happened to “Us” because let’s be honest, much of our life is “self-centered” which revolves around our self and our family.
+We tend to think excessively about what happened to “Us” because let’s be honest, much of our life is “self-centered” which revolves around ourselves and our family.

-We want to do much of the things either for our self or our family.
+We want to do much of things either for ourselves or our families.
 We want others to approve of us.
 We want others to respect us.
 We want our rights.
 We want to increase our status in society.
 Furthermore, there are so many emotional and physical/material wants that we have.

 When we are constantly living in this self-centered “wanting state”, any violation of our mental/emotional/physical Wants becomes a big issue and the center of our focus.

 It becomes harder for us to let go and move forward because we were unable to look outside and beyond ourselves in that particular moment.